akon3000/scg-line-message-test/README.md

 **Line API Message** allow webhook URL only SSL.
 I use **Heroku** 3rd for runing this API. see my API => [https://scg-line-message-test.herokuapp.com/](https://scg-line-message-test.herokuapp.com/)

+---

+This project use Firebase Realtime Database, it mean **serviceAccountKey.json** should generate from Firebase admin console.